sammuelyee/docs/cartodb-editor.md

 Select the arrow icons to view these options.

-### Syncing datasets
+### Syncing Datasets

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/syncdataset.png' | prepend: site.baseurl }}" alt="Using sync datasets" /></p>

 Users subscribed to "John Snow" or larger paid plans can benefit from CartoDB's sync datasets feature.
-In order to sync your datasets via Google Drive or Dropbox, click "Connect Dataset" from your Dashboard and select the tab for Google Drive or Dropbox, depending on which one you want to use.
+In order to sync your datasets via Google Drive or Dropbox, click "Connect Dataset" from your dashboard and select the tab for Google Drive or Dropbox, depending on which one you want to use.

 Once you select the file that you want to work with, you will need to allow CartoDB access.
 After, you may choose how often CartoDB should sync your data with your hosted dataset - from never to every hour, day, week, or month.

 Following import and sync selection, you will click "Create Dataset", and our importer will start building your database.
 We pride ourselves on speediness but bigger files sometimes require a little patience.

-### Data library
+### Data Library

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/datalibrary.png' | prepend: site.baseurl }}" alt="Common data" /></p>

-From your dashboard, you may also access our Data library, which gives you access to public datasets.
-Examples of data in the Data library include World Borders, European Countries, Urban Areas, and Populated Places.
+From your dashboard, you may also access our Data Library, which gives you access to public datasets.
+Examples of data in the Data Library include World Borders, European Countries, Urban Areas, and Populated Places.
 Add a dataset from the list to your dashboard and start mapping it.

-### Supported file formats
+### Supported File Formats

 CartoDB supports an ever-growing number of data types and file formats.